 With a focus on the intersectional needs of our communities, the new facility will promote all facets of physical, mental and social health and wellness to benefit people of all ages, abilities, backgrounds and experiences.

-Both sites have trees ranging in health, size, species and ability to withstand impacts of construction.
-It is estimated that for Central Park North, 14 trees will need to be removed and for Central Park South, 29 trees will need to be removed.
-Additionally, the City will work with the design team and arborist to minimize the impacts to other trees during construction.
+Approximately 14 trees will need to be removed and for Central Park South, 29 trees will need to be removed.
+The City will work with the design team and arborist to minimize the impacts to other trees during construction.

-Locations for replacement trees have been identified for both site options and it is feasible to replace all trees removed due to construction on site.
+Locations for replacement trees have been identified and it is feasible to replace all trees removed due to construction on site.

 Get In Touch